top of page

 Founding Executive Director – Loren Missaq Peterson

 Loren Missaq Peterson is the founding Executive Director of Kusilvak Rising and the visionary behind its multi-entity structure.
 With years of leadership experience across Alaska Native organizations, village corporations, and statewide policy initiatives, Loren brings a strong foundation in community development, executive management, government relations, and regional advocacy.
 His work centers on building economic opportunity, strengthening cultural identity, and creating sustainable pathways for youth, families, and communities across the Kusilvak region.
-Loren also serves as the General Manager for the Professional Services LLC.
+Loren also serves as the President for the Kusilvak Connections LLC.

 Director of Development – Vacant